cap-js/docs/guides/providing-services.md

 Use _exclusive_ locks when reading entity data with the _intention to update_ it in the same transaction and you want to prevent the data to be locked or updated in a concurrent transaction.

-Use _shared_ locks if you only need to prevent the entity data to be updated in a concurrent transaction, but don't want to block concurrent locking read operations.
+Use _shared_ locks if you only need to prevent the entity data to be locked exclusively by an update in a concurrent transaction or by a read operation with lock mode _exclusive_.
+Non-locking read operations or read operations with lock mode _shared_ are not prevented.

 The records are locked until the end of the transaction by commit or rollback statement.